Lickability/PinpointKit/README.md

 $ git submodule add https://github.com/Lickability/PinpointKit.git
 ```

-- Open the new `PinpointKit` folder, and drag the `PinpointKit.xcodeproj` into the Project Navigator of your application's Xcode project.
+- Open the new `PinpointKit/PinpointKit` folder, and drag the `PinpointKit.xcodeproj` into the Project Navigator of your application's Xcode project.

     > It should appear nested underneath your application's blue project icon.
 Whether it is above or below all the other Xcode groups does not matter.